The Contiguous Art Gallery Problem is in {\Theta}(n log n)

-We show that there exists a set $\reducedDom$ of $O(n)$ guards, called the \emph{reduced good dominators}, such that every good guard is dominated by one of them.
-We begin by defining two categories of \emph{good dominators}, each of size $O(n^2)$.
+\mysubpara{The good dominators.} We construct a set $\reducedDom$ of $O(n)$ guards, called the \emph{reduced good dominators}, such that every good guard is dominated by one of them.
+These need not be good guards themselves!
+We start by defining two categories of good dominators, each of size $O(n^2)$.

 \begin{observation} For any fixed $g \in P$ and indices $i$ and $j$, with $i \leq j$, there exists at most one maximal chain $[u_{\text{max}}, v_{\text{max}}]$ visible from $g$ that contains $[i, j]$. \end{observation}